In this part of the Winapi tutorial, we will create some simple examples.

 }

 It is a common practice to ask a user if he really wants to close an application.
-If we have a clock or a calculator than it does not matter that much.
+If we have a clock or a calculator then it does not matter that much.
 But if we have a text editor or a drawing application, it does matter.
-We might accidentally press the escape key and loose all our modifications.
+We might accidentally press the Escape key and loose all our modifications.

 case WM_KEYDOWN: